framps/raspiBackupDoc/en/src/how-can-i-install-and-test-the-beta-version.md

 which is then reactivated.

-If, contrary to expectations, a problem is discovered, a problem record or issue should be created on [*GitHub*](https://github.com/framps/raspiBackup/issues). problem record or issue should be created.
+If, contrary to expectations, a problem is discovered, a problem record or issue should be created on [*GitHub*](https://github.com/framps/raspiBackup/issues).
 It is very important to check the output of `sudo *raspiBackup*.sh --version` so that it is clear exactly which code version is used.

-As the records are also read by international *raspiBackup* users users read the records, it would be good to create them in English.
-But it is no problem to write only in German.
-The records are then edited and fixed.
 When a new version is available, the creator will be will be informed via *GitHub* and it can be downloaded again with `sudo *raspiBackup*.sh -U -S` to download it again and verify the fix.